Credit card interest rates average 20%-25%, versus 12% for a personal loan. Pay down your debt sooner with a SoFi Personal Loan. View your rate today.

 In addition to restrictions, you’ll want to look out for processing fees.
 These could cancel out any rewards you could earn from covering your mortgage with a credit card.

 It is possible to pay some taxes with a credit card.
 The IRS allows you to pay on its website using a credit card.
-However, you’ll face a processing fee ranging from 1.82% to 1.98%, depending on which payment processor you select.
-If you opt to pay using an integrated IRS e-file and e-pay service provider, such as TurboTax, your fee could range even higher.
+However, you’ll face a processing fee ranging from 1.75% to 1.85%, depending on which payment processor you select.
+If you opt to file and pay using third-party tax software, your fee could be even higher.

 While you can pay medical bills with a credit card, it might not be the most cost-effective option.
-This is because credit cards can charge high interest and fees, and there’s the potential to damage your credit score.
 Many medical providers may offer interest-free or low-interest payment plans, or a personal loan could offer a lower rate than a credit card.

 If you do think the rewards and convenience of using a credit card is worth the risk, the process of paying bills with a credit card will vary by medical institution.
 Before charging your medical bills to a credit card, you may want to at least try to negotiate medical bills down.